bennycode/hexo-insert-markdown/README.md

 A [Hexo](https://hexo.io/) plugin that allows you to insert Markdown files in existing Markdown files.

+## Installation

+1. Add this plugin to your Hexo site with `npm install hexo-insert-markdown --save`
+2. Insert the `{% insertmd %}` tag in your posts or pages to include Markdown content from files
+3. Rebuild your site to see the effect of this plugin: `hexo clean && hexo generate`

+**Note:** The path to file includes must be relative to the [source directory](https://hexo.io/docs/configuration.html#Directory) of your Hexo installation.

 ## Usage

-1. Add this plugin to your Hexo site with `npm install hexo-insert-markdown --save`
+### Insert Markdown file

-1. Open your Markdown file (a page or post) and include this custom tag:
+Open your Markdown file (a post or page) and include this custom tag:

 ```md
 {% insertmd your/file.md %}
 ```

+### Insert separator

 If you want to specify a custom separator, that is rendered after each include, you can use: